20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 ## Running the analytics

 As already stressed in [Evaluating strategies](#evaluating-strategies), there are two main ways to run strategies.
 In the [Normal execution](#normal-execution) mode, one just needs to give the command `stack run`.
 This command will execute a pre-defined battery of strategies using the parameters predefined in the source code.
-These parameters can be varied as one pleses.
+These parameters can be varied as one pleases.
 Once this is done and the edits are saved, `stack run` will automatically recompile the code and run the simulation with the new parameter set.

 In the [Interactive execution](#interactive-execution) mode, the users accesses the repl via the command `stack ghci`.
 Here one can run single functions by just calling them with the relevant parameters, as in: